5. Classes

 }

-// We can override the f method of the parent class
+// we can redefine the f method of the parent class

 public function f(): int {